 This half-day tutorial with Matthew Weier O'Phinney walked through building a RESTful web service using the ZF2 MVC system.We talked about fundamental ZF2 components, such as service manager and event manager and showed how ZF2′s new modular MVC system works.
 We also showed how the various aspects of REST, including proper use of HTTP methods, the usage of media types, approaches to content negotiation, and hyperlinking can be implemented within a ZF2 application.

-This all-day tutorial covered ZF2 in detail, starting with key foundation concepts of service manager and event manager.
+This full-day tutorial with Evan Coury covered ZF2 in detail, starting with key foundation concepts of service manager and event manager.
 We then looked at routing, bootstrapping, controllers, views, modelling and forms.

 This all-day tutorial covered the state of ZF2, key foundation concepts including the autoloader, event manager and dependency injector.
 We then looked at an actual ZF2 application built with the prototype MVC system.